 Time needed to bake: 30 minutes (how much time you need to decorate is up to you!)

 To start with, lay your chocolate lightbulbs flat out on a plate.
 The chocolate has a very low melting point, so lying them flat will keep them from melting in your hands.

 Next, melt 50 grams of finely chopped baker’s chocolate in a double boiler.
 If you don’t have a double boiler, balancing a glass bowl over a lightly boiling pot of water for a few minutes works very well.
 I use wooden spoons to support my bowl.
 Make sure the water isn’t too hot, as it can scald the chocolate.

 Take the chocolate off the boiler when it has a glassy appearance like the picture to the left.
 It does not need to be completely melted, as the bowl will stay warm afterwards.
 Take the chocolate off the heat and stir to a smooth texture.

 Then, use a paintbrush dipped in dark chocolate to paint the faces on your skulls.
 I find it is easiest to dip my brush and gently pull the chocolate up to create a peak on the end of the brush, then lay the chocolate over the bulb to make the teeth.
-It also give you a nice straight line.
-Don’t worry about perfection- these little monsters look great with a bit of unevenness- it gives them a bit of an edge ;)
+It also gives you a nice straight line.
+Don’t worry about perfection- these little monsters look great with a bit of unevenness- it gives them a bit of an edge!

 When you’re finished, let your new friends dry, and get ready to make your cookies.